Broccolini: Growth and distribution

-In the US, broccolini is grown in California during Summer and Arizona during Winter.
+In the US, broccolini is grown in California during the summer and in Arizona during the winter.

 Produce reference

 The International Federation for Produce Standards assigns it the price look-up code 3277, "baby broccoli".
 It is also known as asparation, asparations, "sweet baby broccoli", broccoletti, and broccolette "Italian Sprouting broccoli".
 It is sold under the registered trademarks Bimi and Tenderstem.